sulaimanvesal/Team-Adding-Bulk-From-CSV/README.md

 Adding Bulk members using a CSV file:
 How to proceed:
-1. Open **Windows PowerShell** by running as **Administrator
-2. To see the modules:
+    Open **Windows PowerShell** by running as **Administrator** To see the modules:
+    '''
      get-module | ft name, version
+    '''

-3. To use Add-TeamChannelUser command, before installing MicorsoftTeams (1.0.18) package we need to add external package library as following:
+    To use Add-TeamChannelUser command, before installing **MicorsoftTeams (1.0.18)** package we need to add external package library as following:
-a.
-Register-PSRepository –Name '_TempTestRepo' –SourceLocation 'https://www.poshtestgallery.com'
+      'Register-PSRepository –Name '_TempTestRepo' –SourceLocation 'https://www.poshtestgallery.com''
 b.
 Get-PSRepository | Fl
 4. Now you can install the desired version of MicrosoftTeams  (Adding bulk users to channel works on 1.0.18v above)
 a.
 Install-Module MicrosoftTeams –RequiredVersion 1.0.20